 Production

 1. Create an Ubuntu VPS in e.g. DigitalOcean.
 Give it at least 1GB of memory.
+Here's a DigitalOcean referral link that'll give you $200 of credit.

-2. (Optional) If this is an important application, you may want to set up a managed Postgres instance and edit config.edn to use that for XTDB's storage backend instead of the filesystem.
+2. (Optional) If this is an important application, you may want to set up a managed Postgres instance and edit config.env to use that for XTDB's storage backend instead of the filesystem.
 With the default standalone topology, you'll need to handle backups yourself, and you can't use more than one server.

 4. Set an A record on example.com that points to your Ubuntu server.